LLM International Corporate Governance and Financial Regulation

 Iulia Nicolescu, Senior Associate at Financial Conduct Authority (ICGFR LLM, 2015-16)

-You will you study the main topics in corporate governance and financial law and regulation, including compliance dimensions but you will also learn to appreciate the economic and social context in which commercial decisions are made and corporate governance and financial regulation operate with reference to historical developments.
+You will you study the main topics in corporate governance and financial law and regulation, including compliance dimensions but you will also learn to appreciate the economic and social context in which corporate decisions are made, as well as the historical and theoretical dimensions of corporate governance and financial regulation.

 This LLM is suitable for financial analysts, government financial and competition regulators, compliance officers, company secretaries, and specialised legal practitioners.